OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ### Dialog API

-The Dialog API allows you to require user authentication through an outside resource, such as Google or Facebook, before they can use your function.
 The Dialog API enables you to open a dialog box that prompts user sign-in.
+You can use the Dialog API to require user authentication through an outside resource, such as Google or Facebook, before the user can use your function.

 In the following code sample, the `getTokenViaDialog()` method uses the Dialog API’s `displayWebDialog()` method to open a dialog box.